NERC-CEH/nerc-ceh.github.io/version_control/index.md

 https://nerc-ceh.github.io/version_control

-# Git Version Control Exercises
+# CEH's Git Version Control Exercises

 These exercises introduce version control using Git.
 We will do the following 3 sessions: